-I’m Christian, and in the same way that “confessing” that I’ve never been in a relationship was difficult for me, it’s difficult for me to talk about this…well, not really.
+I’m Christian, and it’s difficult for me to talk about this…well, not really.
 Offline, I talk about this a lot.
 Online, people seem to put religion in the same category as “serious stuff,”, but I don’t feel like I can be completely myself while blogging or writing if I’m not honest about this.

 By the way, I should say now that I will never delve into theology here.
 Being Christian doesn’t automatically make one skilled at talking about theology.
 However, if you’re located in Calgary, I know some great people to recommend on that front.

 I’ve technically been going to the same church all my life, except for the nine year period that I was in post-secondary.
 I started attending again, fairly regularly, at the beginning of this year, with some exceptions being made for weather and events, but I don’t want to miss any more services.
 Going to a church retreat last weekend made me realize how important attending church is for me.

 I decided to go back to my childhood church mainly because of the pastor (who has been the pastor there since…1994?
 I’ll ask him), his wife, and friends of my grandparents who still go to the church.
 Since going back, I’ve also met some nice people, and I’m hoping to get more involved with volunteering.